 Fern, Flavors from the Garden

-Southern food is not just for carnivores, as you’ll find at Fern, Flavors from the Garden.
-Seitan chicken and waffles and Panko-crusted Violife mac and cheese top our brunch rankings, but there are plenty more dishes to explore throughout the day.
+You’ll discover Southern food is not just for carnivores after visiting Fern, Flavors from the Garden.
+Their Seitan chicken and waffles and Panko-crusted Violife mac and cheese top our brunch rankings, but there are plenty more dishes to explore throughout the day.
 If you’re coming hungry, reserve a table in advance because this place fills up.

 Siggy’s Good Food

 Over on Belmont Avenue, Siggy’s Good Food takes organic ingredients and offers eaters a delicious Mediterranean menu.
 Carnivores, vegetarians, and vegans can all partake, and all menu items (except some bread) are prepared gluten-free.
 Whether you’re digging into a sandwich, a salad, or their banana pancakes, you know that it’s going to be good.

 On Elizabeth Ave near Piedmont Community College, Earl’s Grocery combined a market and café to create a kitschy yet accessible place to grab a quick meal.
 You can dig into various salads, their Pick Up the Tempeh sandwich, and the delicious grain bowl we sampled for breakfast one morning.